Jaseci-Labs/jaseci/docs/docs/internals/spec/codebase.md

 - After parsing various IR passes are performed, including the transpile pass
 - There are inline abilities and ability elements
 - Any time theres a change to the language validate the prism in docs
+- Need to think about deallocation with spawn commands